Restore/create species-rich, semi-natural grassland

 A site comparison study in 2006 on a 35 ha area of an ancient hay field in Lääne, western Estonia (Aavik et al. 2008) found that recovery of the plant community was slow after restoring regular annual mowing.
 Even though sites were located alongside one another, there were differences in the plant community between plots where annual mowing had been reinstated for five or thirteen years, and sites with continuous annual mowing since the 1960s.
 Areas without continuous management had fewer plant species.
 Management history, not soil conditions, was the most important factor determining the number and identity of plant species.
 Plants were counted in five 1 m² quadrats at 30 sites of known management history in 2006.
 Three management histories were identified: continuously managed for 200 years and annually mown since the 1960s, irregularly mown every two or three years from the early 1980s to 1993 then annually since 1993 (regular mowing restored 13 years before the study), or unmanaged from the early 1980s until 2000 or 2001 when annual mowing was restored (five or six years before the study).
 The latter group of sites had become overgrown with trees.
 Mowing was in late June or early July in each case.Study and other actions tested

-A randomized, paired site comparison in five areas of southern England (Fagan et al. 2008) found distinct differences in vegetation between restored and ancient chalk/limestone (calcareous) grasslands, even after 60 years.
+A randomized, paired site comparison in five areas of southern England, UK (Fagan et al. 2008) found distinct differences in vegetation between restored and ancient chalk/limestone (calcareous) grasslands, even after 60 years.
 Sites seeded with just grasses remained dominated by a few grass species.
 Sites allowed to regenerate naturally moved towards the target plant community over time, although success was limited by proximity to ancient grasslands.
 Some features of restored grassland (such as the proportion of perennial plants) became more like ancient grasslands with increasing age.
 High soil phosphorus concentration (due to former fertilizer application) was detrimental to restoration.
 Forty restored grassland sites were randomly selected from all those available, to give equal representation in four age classes and the five areas (North Downs, South Downs, South Wessex Downs, Chilterns, Cotswolds).
 Sites were one to 103 ha in size.
 They were restored either by natural regeneration, seeding with grasses, or seeding with a flower-rich seed mix.
 All sites were grazed and some occasionally mown.
 Each was paired with an ancient grassland no more than 9.3 km away.
 Plants were surveyed in ten 0.25 m2 quadrats at each site, in summer 2004, and soil analysed in September 2004.Study and other actions tested

-A replicated controlled trial at the Pwllpeiran Research Centre, in the Cambrian Mountains, west Wales (Morgan et al. 2008) (partly the same study as (Hayes & Tallowin 2007)) found that plant species richness increased and rye grass Lolium perenne cover declined on improved upland grassland after ten years of management with hay cutting and/or grazing but no fertilizer addition.
+A replicated controlled trial at the Pwllpeiran Research Centre, in the Cambrian Mountains, west Wales, UK (Morgan et al. 2008) (partly the same study as (Hayes & Tallowin 2007)) found that plant species richness increased and rye grass Lolium perenne cover declined on improved upland grassland after ten years of management with hay cutting and/or grazing but no fertilizer addition.
 In the restoration plots, rye grass cover declined from 58% to just under 10% on average.
 All treatments enhanced plant species richness, but the hay cut and grazing combined treatments were the most effective.
 These plots had an average of 51 species/plot by 2005, compared to 24 species in control plots.
 They also had almost 50% cover by non-grass, desirable herbaceous species (forbs).
 Treatments with hay cut but no grazing had 29-30 species on average in 2005, and those with grazing only had 31-35 plant species in 2005.
 Both had an increase in weedy, undesirable species.
 Seven management treatments were set up in 1994 on 0.15 ha plots with three replicates of each treatment.
 Control plots had standard intensive management, fertilized with nitrogen, phosphorous, potassium (NPK) fertilizer, limed and grazed by sheep.
 Six restoration treatments were either grazed from April to November, cut for hay in July/August without grazing, or hay cut and grazed from September to November, each with or without lime added in 1998.
 Plots with an application of lime had more desirable species by 2005 than those without lime.Study and other actions tested

 A replicated, controlled study of chalk grassland restoration on land taken out of arable production in Oxfordshire, UK (Woodcock et al. 2008) found that plant and beetle (Coleoptera) species richness tended to be higher when seeds from the local area were applied by brush harvesting or hay spreading.
 Sowing of a grass-only seed mix, reduced the overall number of plant (36 vs 40 species) and beetle species (5-7 vs 6-8 species), independent of whether or not it was used in combination with the addition of local seeds.
 Plant species richness tended to be higher in plots receiving brush-harvested seeds or hay than controls, although there was limited change in those plots from 2002 to 2004 (at low or high seed application rates).
 The highest beetle species richness was found on plots with high rates of hay application without grass-only seed mix.
 Changes in beetle community structure were significant for control, high rate hay spreading, grass-only and low rate brush harvesting with grass-only mix.
 Plots receiving local seeds tended to become more similar to the donor plant community over time.
 The similarity was greatest in plots without the grass-only mix and with brush harvesting at a high rate for plants, and high rate hay spreading for beetles.
 Changes in beetle assemblage were much greater than for plants.
 Forty plots of 10 x 10 m were established in four blocks.
 Grass-only seed mixture was sown in half the plots in August.
 Seeds from the local area were obtained from an adjacent unimproved chalk grassland and were applied by brush harvesting or hay at high or low rates.
 Plots were grazed by sheep but were not cut.
 Plants were sampled in ten 0.5 x 0.5 m randomly located quadrats/plot in August 2002-2004, the donor site was sampled in 2004.
 Plant-eating beetles were sampled using a Vortis suction sampler (15 positions/plot) in May, July and September in 2002-2004, the donor site was sampled in 2001.Study and other actions tested